 Have your colleagues sit in the back of the room and evaluate your speech.
 Have them share with you what you did well and what you could have done better.
 This gives you the opportunity to learn from professionals in your industry which adds value that you can’t get from the audience members that aren’t professional speakers.

-Record yourself.
+The final speaking strategy is record yourself.
 Even if you don’t use it for professional videos to share online or in sizzle reels, recordings offer invaluable insights into your presentation.
 You might think you came off a certain way when driving points home but, instead, you realize that you presented yourself in a different way to your audiences once you watch the video.

 With Kevin’s advice in those four arenas you have a set of tools that you can use to set yourself up for success!